QuestPDF/QuestPDF-Documentation/docs/api-reference/stop-paging.md

 # Stop paging

 This container is active when its child requires more than one page to draw.
-Where the content spans multiple pages, only the first page is visibile.
-Rest of the content, that normally would be visible on the next pages, is omitted.
+Where the content spans multiple pages, only the first page is visible.
+The remainder of the content (that would normally be visible on subsequent pages), is omitted.

 ```csharp{20}
 .Padding(25)